omar-moustafa-code/Fundamentals-of-Computing-2-Assignments/README.md

 # Fundamentals-of-Computing-2-Assignments
-.cpp files of all assignments of the course: "Fundamentals of Computing 2"
+Zipped/.cpp files of all assignments of the course: "Fundamentals of Computing 2"